Teyras/MT/text/chapters/100_measurement_stability.md

 virtualization).
 Even though these technologies are required for the system to function securely, some of them might also help with mitigating the influence of the system load.

-The reason for introducing these factors in a real world application is being able to increase the throughput of the system if necessary.